Rentlio/api.lib.php/README.md

 ## Contribution
 If you would like to contribute, fix bugs, please fork this repo and create Pull Request when you are done with development.
-All code should fallow PSR and should be tested.
+All code should follow PSR and should be tested.

 ## License
 Mit